MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 These browsers support device authentication, allowing the device to be identified and validated against a policy.
 The device check fails if the browser is running in private mode or if cookies are disabled.

 > [!NOTE]
 > Edge 85+ requires the user to be signed in to the browser to properly pass device identity.
-Otherwise, it behaves like Chrome without the single sign on.
+Otherwise, it behaves like Chrome without the [Microsoft Single Sign On extension](https://chromewebstore.google.com/detail/windows-accounts/ppnbnpeolgkicgegkbkbjmhlideopiji).
 This sign-in might not occur automatically in a hybrid device join scenario.
 >
 > Safari is supported for device-based Conditional Access on a managed device, but it can not satisfy the **Require approved client app** or **Require app protection policy** conditions.
 A managed browser like Microsoft Edge will satisfy approved client app and app protection policy requirements.
 > On iOS with 3rd party MDM solution only Microsoft Edge browser supports device policy.